-- Deterioration in financial performance of the Company should generally lead to a contraction in total amount of variable
+- Deterioration in financial performance of the Company should generally lead to a contraction in total amount of variable remuneration paid by the Company.

 The Company has no plan to defer payment of variable remuneration to employees given that core business of the Company is considered as low risk in short term.